 Is TDS applicable on RD?

 Yes.
 Effective from June 1, the Finance Bill, 2015, has made TDS mandatory for all recurring deposits.
-Note that it is applicable only on the interest accrued on the RD.
+Note that it is applicable only to the interest accrued on the RD.

 What is the minimum amount to start an RD account?

 It varies from one financial institution to another.
 Typically, you may start an RD account with an amount as low as Rs.
 500, and deposit the same amount every month throughout the tenure.
 On a similar vein, there is no limit on the maximum amount you may deposit.